rackerlabs/support-how-to/content/how-to/general/sjc2-data-center-relocation-colocation-customer-faq/index.md

 Rackspace brought the SJC2 data center, located in downtown San Jose, under the Rackspace banner with the acquisition of Datapipe in 2017.
-It is a 9 MW facility comprised of 11 data halls covering 65,000 square feet of raised-floor space.
+It is a 9 MW facility comprising 11 data halls covering 65,000 square feet of raised-floor space.
 The lease for SJC2 expires in 2022, and the landlord has advised that they will not be renewing the lease because they are planning to sell the building.